Select your country to find our products and solutions

 Employee share ownership

 Nexans firmly believes that employee share ownership provides a powerful means of strengthening a company’s financial and human capital, turning employee shareholders into long-term partners.
 Since 2002, Nexans has offered employees the opportunity to buy stock in the Company every two years.
 This employee share ownership plan reflects not only the Group’s policy of incentivizing employees but also rewarding them for contributing to its growth every day.
-On December 31, 2017, 18% of Group employees owned shares in Nexans, representing 3.34% of the share capital.
+At December 31, 2019, Group employees hold 4.48% of the share capital.